MatthewSabia1/SubPirate-Pro/RLS_DOCUMENTATION.md

 ### Project Members
 - Project owners can view, add, update, or remove members
 - Users can view their own project memberships
+- Updated policies use security definer functions to avoid recursion issues

 ### Project Subreddits
 - Users can view subreddits for projects they're members of
 - Only project owners and editors can add, update, or remove subreddits from projects
+- Fixed policies use security definer functions to efficiently check permissions

 ### Reddit Accounts
 - Users can only view, insert, update, or delete their own Reddit accounts